 With many certifications created by leading vendors, they are recognised globally and are more specific to a job role.
 Hence, companies prefer individuals with certifications rather than just having an educational degree.

 The technology landscape is continuously changing/evolving and so do the IT certifications with updates happening to them every 2 to 3 years.
-Due to the ever-changing technologies and the introduction of new technologies, the need to upgrade your skillsets and being up-to-date is crucial than ever before.
+Due to the ever-changing technologies and the introduction of new technologies, the need to upgrade your skillsets and be up-to-date is more crucial than ever before.

 It also helps you in gaining confidence to make you job-ready or switch careers.